ganghe/o2locktop/README.md

 ## To do list

-Add program version.
 Add switch to hide/display system file inodes.
-Add command option to specify how many the inode items to display.
 Replay o2locktop log file.
 Simplify o2locktop options, make it more easier to use.